pagmatt/markdown-cv/index.md

 ## Work Experience

 __Master and bachelor thesis supervision, University of Padova. | 2020 - Ongoing__<br>
-Supervised thesis focusing on NTN channel modeling, simulating 5G NR beam management, and analyzing the performance of various TCP variants over high BDP channels.
+Supervision of thesis focusing on NTN channel modeling, simulation of 5G NR beam management, and analysis of the performance of various TCP variants over high BDP channels.

 __Google Summer of Code 2022 with the ns-3 organization. | May 2022 - Sep2022__<br>
-Worked on the design and the development of a performance-oriented MIMO channel model for ns-3, and on the optimization of the ns-3 channel model-related algebra routines.
+Dsign and development of a performance-oriented MIMO channel model for ns-3, and on optimization of the ns-3 channel model-related algebra routines.

 __“Studente 200 ore”, University of Padova. | 2017, 2018__<br>
-Worked as an assistant in various University’s facilities.
+Assistant in various University’s facilities.

 __High school students tutoring. | 2015 - 2019__<br>
 Private tutoring for high school students on scientific subjects (Math, Physics).